-The backflip often requires out-of-the-water training in a trampoline, gym, or with the support of personal trainers and coaches.
+The backflip often requires out-of-the-water training on a trampoline, gym, or with the support of personal trainers and coaches.

 Failing to land a backflip on shallow waters could result in a broken neck or, in the worst scenario, paraplegia or tetraplegia.

-Although it is a spectacular, spectator-friendly maneuver, the backflip is not often seen in professional surfing competitions.
+Although it is a spectacular, spectator-friendly maneuver, the backflip is rarely seen in professional surfing competitions.

 In 2013, Zakary Noyle captured one of the most spectacular backflips of all time.

-The photographer shot Medina on a late evening session in Oahu, Hawaii, and won a Red Bull Illume award for the stunning picture.
+The photographer shot Medina during a late evening session in Oahu, Hawaii, and won a Red Bull Illume award for the stunning picture.

 To perform a backflip, you'll need to find the right wave and commit.
 Here's how to do it and land the sometimes off-axis spin:

-8. Once the spin has been complete, release your hands from the surfboard;
+- Once the spin has been completed, release your hands from the surfboard;

 If you're able to get the right projection off the wave, you'll find it easy to land the trick.